concur/developer.concur.com/src/api-reference/budget/budget-header.md

 ## <a name="getall"></a>GET all Budget Items

 Retrieve all budget items in groups of up to 50 items.
 Due to response size and performance considerations, this endpoint does not return budgetItemDetails.
-Use the [get request below](#get) to retrieve all fo the details for a single budget.
+Use the [get request below](#get) to retrieve all of the details for a single budget.

 ### Scopes